jamisoncrawford/hancock/README.md

 ### All Other Employers

-Remaining documentation, excluding "Quality Strictires, Inc.", remains to undergo paired review for accuracy; to be determined.
+Remaining documentation, excluding "Quality Strictires, Inc.", remains to undergo paired review for accuracy; see *Caveats*.

 ## Scraped Table Modifications